University of Delaware: College of Arts & Sciences

 Department of Africana Studies

 Continuing Track Assistant Professor

 Location: Newark, DE

 (1) A letter of interest: Describe how specific experiences shaped your qualifications for this position and your vision for teaching Africana Studies in the current societal environment.
-Explain how your teaching fits into our Major Requirements:
+Please explain how your teaching fits into our Major Requirements:

 (2) Curriculum Vitae

 (3) Teaching portfolio: A one-page statement of teaching philosophy, recent course evaluations, along with two separate syllabi: (A) one syllabus for Introduction to Africana Studies and (B) a second syllabus for a course on either African American History, Black Women’s History, or a course on contemporary issues in African American culture.

-(4) Three contact references (Letters of recommendation are requested upon application submission)
+(5) Three contact references (Letters of recommendation will be requested at time of application submission)

 Started in 1971 as a program, the Department of Africana Studies at the University of Delaware is a vehicle for change in Delaware and in the world.
 Committed to advancing the study of the rich and varied experiences of Black people across the African Diaspora, our mission is to apply the production of knowledge to uplift and empower our communities, ourselves, and to inspire social change and permanent liberation.